linnienaryshkin/langchain/aws/exam.md

   - Jailbreaking | bypassing the built-in restrictions and safety measures of AI systems to unlock restricted functionalities or generate prohibited content (e.g. generating prohibited content, accessing restricted APIs, etc.)
 - Bayesian Networks: These models represent probabilistic relationships among variables and provide probabilities for different outcomes
 - Dataset
-  - training set | 80% of the data | train the model
-  - validation set | 10% of the data | tuning hyperparameters
-  - test set | 10% of the data | evaluating the final performance on unseen data
+  - training/validation/test splits | e.g., 80/10/10 rule of thumb; adjust by data size/domain; cross-validation when data is limited
 - GPT (Generative Pre-trained Transformer) Model | interpret natural language inputs and generating coherent outputs, such as SQL queries, by leveraging its understanding of language patterns and structures
 - Discriminative models learn to distinguish between different classes of data (e.g. image classification, spam detection, etc.)
 - Generative models learn to generate new data that resembles the training data (e.g. image generation, text generation, etc.)